OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

   Login to the application and click the through the Employees and Expenses section to see the application getting live data from SharePoint Online & OneDrive for Business.

-In this exercise you updated the application to get data from the live SharePoint Online REST API & the Microsoft Graph REST API.
+In this exercise you updated the application to get data from the live SharePoint Online REST API & the Microsoft Graph.